Personal Immigration

 • Your sponsor still requires you to work for them for the foreseeable future;

-• You are being, and will be paid for the foreseeable future, at least the general salary threshold or the going rate requirement, whichever is higher.
+• You are being, and will be paid for the foreseeable future, at least the general salary threshold or the going rate for settlement as a Skilled Worker, whichever is higher.

 • Fresh applications, Administrative reviews and Judicial reviews for Skilled Workers